Bearded Seal

 How big can they get?

-Bearded seals can get as large as 9 feet long and 900 pounds.
+Bearded seals can get as large as 2.7 m (9 ft) long and up to 408 kg (900 lbs).
 These are the largest Arctic seal species.
 The southern elephant seal is the largest seal, but you’ll need to go to Antarctica to see them.
 However, bearded seals are smaller than other pinnipeds such as the walrus.
-A typical walrus is 7-12 feet long.
+A typical walrus is 2.1-3.6 m (7-12 ft) long.

 What do they eat?